Research

 The governing equations for planetary atmospheres have already almost established.
 However, the dynamics of large-scale flows in planetary atmospheres are the results of very complicated interactions between many factors, and even the mechanisms of simple and typical flow dynamics are not necessarily clear.
 I am especially interested in the emergence and the development of large-scale patterns in two-dimensional flows on a rotating sphere.
 Here I perform large-scale numerical simulations, and also use some analytical strategies.

-emergence and the temporal development
+Emergence and the temporal development

 of a large-scale structure in Navier-Stokes turbulence on a rotating sphere